NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

 If there's a module, resource, or other missing piece that you think should be on this page, feel free to create an issue and I'll check it out!

+### 0.8.9 Upgrade Notes
+Click [here](https://github.com/NateHawk85/Nathans-DnD5e-Foundry-Modules/blob/main/0.8.8%20Upgrade%20Notes.md) for notes upgrading from 0.7.9-0.8.8.

-### 0.8.8 Upgrade Notes
+### v9 Upgrade Notes
-I have a separate [page](https://github.com/NateHawk85/Nathans-DnD5e-Foundry-Modules/blob/main/0.8.8%20Upgrade%20Notes.md) for notes upgrading from 0.7.9-0.8.8, and that will go into the things I noticed.
-In general, my group and I played our first session on 0.8.8 this past week, and overall, it went very smoothly.
+Click [here](https://github.com/NateHawk85/Nathans-DnD5e-Foundry-Modules/blob/main/v9%20Upgrade%20Notes.md) for notes upgrading from 0.8.9-v9.

-That being said, like with everything, there's always a chance that something could go awry.
-Let me know if there's any improvements that could be made by creating an [issue](https://github.com/NateHawk85/Nathans-DnD5e-Foundry-Modules/issues/new), and I'll get to it as soon as I can!
+Let me know if there's any improvements that could be made by creating an [issue](https://github.com/NateHawk85/Nathans-DnD5e-Foundry-Modules/issues/new), and
+I'll get to it as soon as I can!

 # Versions
-## Current Foundry Version - 0.8.8
+## Current Foundry Version - 0.8.9
 If you want to view my preferred modules for a specific version of Foundry, you can use the [commit history](https://github.com/NateHawk85/Nathans-DnD5e-Foundry-Modules/commits/main) to view past versions of this page.
 Each commit should have the corresponding Foundry version in the commit message, and if it doesn't, I messed up somewhere :)